Risk Factors and Markers of Hearing Loss

 The study was carried out for 12 weeks.
 The therapist who graded these outcomes and performed the testing was blinded as to whether the patient was receiving antioxidant therapy or not.
 The pretrial test scores did not differ significantly between the two groups on any of the tests.

 Both groups of patients showed trends toward significant improvement on all tests after the 12 weeks of therapy, but the combination treatment trend was stronger than that of the standard therapy alone group.
 After only 4 weeks, the SOT score by CDP was 78 for the antioxidant group as compared to 63 for the non-antioxidant group.
-This difference was statistically significant at the < 0.05 level.
+This difference was statistically significant at the P < 0.05 level.
 The improvement noted by the antioxidant group on the other tests was also greater than the non-antioxidant group, although these differences did not reach statistical significance because of the short trial period and small sample size.

 In addition to the above clinical trial, several consumers who are on PMC Hearing Health formulation are showing improvement in hearing disorders.
 Almost all previous studies using primarily one, and occasionally two, components showed some beneficial effects in improving hearing disorders, but the PMC Hearing Health formula is very comprehensive and includes (at the proper dose, type, and dose schedule) dietary and endogenous antioxidants, B-vitamins, vitamin D, selenomethionine, and other minerals, but no iron, copper, or manganese or heavy metals or herbal products.
 This product is available commercially ( www.mypmcinside.com ).